 Capers for depression and memory: Initial investigations suggest that caper extracts have beneficial effects in combatting depression and improving learning and memory.

 Capers epitomise the notion of food as medicine and are one of the simplest, most effective ways of boosting your Vitamin P levels and staying ahead of the health-curve.
-Most commercially capers are unfortunately pickled in a table salt brine water alongside other preservatives like citric acid.
-Nonetheless, for authentic direct-from-farm capers, traditionally packed in local sea salt, see my store here.
+Most commercially-available capers are unfortunately pickled in cheap table salt brine water (usually just filtered tap water) alongside other common preservatives such as citric acid, sodium benzoate and synthetic vinegar.
+For the very highest-quality direct-from-farm capers, traditionally packed in natural sea salt, I am delighted to bring to market these genuine Protected Designation of Origin offerings right here.